 Pursuant to the Gaming Concession Contract, starting with year 2024, WRM is required to submit to the Macau government an annual proposal of the specific projects identified in the investment plan annexed to the Gaming Concession Contract which it intends to execute in the following year by 30 September of each prior calendar year, detailing each proposed project and the investment amount and the execution schedule for the relevant year for the purpose of government approval.
 Within 60 days after submission of each annual execution proposal, the Macau government will decide on its approval, and may request adjustments to specific projects, the investment amount and the execution schedule.
-If any of our annual execution proposals or parts thereof are not approved by the Macau government, WRM is obliged to propose allocating the relevant funds to other projects related with its activity, which are also subject to acceptance by the Macau government, while the total investment amount will remain unchanged.
-The annual execution proposal for the year 2023 was previously submitted in March 2023 and thereafter approved by the Macau government.
+If any of our annual execution proposals or parts thereof are not approved by the Macau government, WRM is obliged to propose allocating the relevant funds to other projects related with its activity, which are also subject to acceptance by the Macau government, while the total committed investment amount will remain unchanged.
+The annual execution proposal for the year 2023 and the year 2024 were previously submitted in March 2023 and September 2023, respectively, and thereafter approved by the Macau government.
 WRM is required to submit a report on the execution of the previous year's execution proposal by 31 March of each calendar year.
+The execution report of the proposal for year 2023 was submitted on 28 March 2024.
+The execution report of the proposal presented by the concessionaires may be subject to extraordinary audit upon determination by the Macau government.
 In addition, WRM is subject to the supervision of the Macau government as regards the execution of development projects included in the investment plan, and WRM must submit regular progress reports every two months, and may be requested to submit exceptional detailed reports whenever the normal progress of any development project included in the investment plan is compromised.